-In February, 2016, Mr. Glassman co-chaired a trial in federal court in Las Vegas in which an eight-member jury unanimously awarded $38.3 million in damages to the firm’s client, Los Angeles businessman Bradley S. Cohen and his company, for Internet defamation and false light invasion of privacy.
+Ms. Kaufman and Mr. Glassman served as co-counsel for a defamation action in federal court in Las Vegas in which an eight-member jury unanimously awarded $38.3 million in damages to the firm’s client, Los Angeles businessman Bradley S. Cohen and his company, for Internet defamation and false light invasion of privacy.
 The jury awarded $35.3 million in actual damages and $3 million in punitive damages against the defendants – Northwest Territorial Mint LLC, its president and an employee – who posted a website falsely comparing Mr. Cohen and Cohen Asset Management, Inc. to the notorious Bernie Madoff, who is serving 150 years in prison for a fraudulent Ponzi scheme.
 The defendants are former tenants of an office building owned by an affiliate of Cohen’s company, and their defamation was viewed as retaliation for lawsuits filed by the landlord for environmental contamination and other breaches of the lease agreement.

 Working with Mike Sitrick of Sitrick & Co. on behalf of DynCorp, the firm persuaded one of the largest networks not to run an already completed segment depicting DynCorp in a false light.
 The story threatened a major business transaction for the client, which was successfully completed because the story was not broadcast.

 Represented pharmaceutical giant Allergan, makers of Botox, in a defamation, product disparagement claim in connection with the book Dying to be Young – From Botox to Botulism.
 Defendant agreed to cease publication of the book, substitute a new title deleting reference to “Botox” and edited out all references to Botox.